nodejs/nodejs-collection/README.md

 We have list of people who review the post before publishing.
 If the post is specific to some technical topic, we seek review from someone who has knowledge of that domain.

 ### How to become an editor?
 We are looking for more reviewers.
-If you are interested, please open an issue in [nodejs-collection repo](https://github.com/nodejs/nodejs-collection/issues) with these details and the team will review it.
+If you are interested, please open an issue in [nodejs-collection repo](https://github.com/nodejs/nodejs-collection/issues) with your details and the team will review it.
+Please include the following:
 - Name
-- Experties (i.e IoT, Node.js Modules, cli, APIs etc)
+- Expertise (i.e IoT, Node.js Modules, CLI, APIs etc)
 - How much time you can give per week (i.e 1-2 hours)
 - Email address